 The Camino Society Ireland has announced a new Irish ‘Compostela’ that pilgrims can request in St James Church in Dublin after completing 25kms of any pilgrim trail in Ireland.
 This certificate can then be used by pilgrims to complete the journey from A Coruña to Santiago and request their Compostela in Santiago.

-CaminoWays.com has now launched new self-guided tours on the Camino Ingles starting from A Coruña for those pilgrims looking to experience the Celtic Camino.
-For details: Camino Ingles from A Coruña.
+CaminoWays.com offers self-guided tours on the Camino Ingles starting from A Coruña for those pilgrims looking to experience the Celtic Camino, you can find more details here: Camino Ingles from A Coruña.

 If you are looking to start your journey in Ireland we highly recommend the Kerry Camino trail from Tralee to St James Chuch in Dingle, in the wonderful West of Ireland.

-At CaminoWays.com we are also delighted to be supporting the Camino Society first Celtic Camino festival in Ireland this April, more details here: Celtic Camino Festival.
+CaminoWays.com were delighted to be supporting the first Celtic Camino festival in Ireland organised by the Camino Society, more details here: Celtic Camino Festival.

 For more information about the Celtic Camino, starting your Camino journey from Ireland or A Coruña, contact our travel specialists